A substantive edit by Nancy Rue includes:

 Sometimes the author knows what he or she wants to say but can’t seem to get it across to the reader.
 When trouble spots like this occur, we combine both copyedit and content edit procedures to completely rewrite the existing text the author has provided.
 When rewriting, no new material is developed or researched, and all material is provided by the author in advance.

 This is the fine-tooth-comb technical aspect of editing.
 We’ll check for spelling, grammar, capitalization, punctuation, and overall correctness.
 As a rule, we use the Chicago Manual of Style as our guide.

-Page Proof Review
+Page Proof Preview

 After the manuscript has been typeset, we double-check formatting accuracy in all sections for hidden complications and errors, such as inconsistency in chapter headings, table of contents, headers, page numbers, end-of-line breaks, etc. At this stage, we are looking closely at every character and every space.